geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And claim'd their right to combat in the van.

-Next was Titauos ; his white arms diffuse*
+Next was Titauos; his white arms diffuse*
-No changeful lustre, boast no varied hues ; 3(30
+No changeful lustre, boast no varied hues; 3(30

 Numerous his train, and like their leader drest,
 But courage glow'd beneath the humble vest.